about · installation · changes · license · reference manual

 If your platform is not listed, try the closest one or posix, generic, ansi, in this order.

-If you're running Linux and get compilation errors, make sure you have installed the readline development package.
+If you're running Linux and get compilation errors, make sure you have installed the readline development package (which is probably named libreadline-dev or readline-devel).
 If you get link errors after that, then try "make linux MYLIBS=-ltermcap".

 Once you have built Lua, you may want to install it in an official place in your system.
 In this case, do "make install".
 The official place and the way to install files are defined in the Makefile.
 You'll probably need the right permissions to install files.